How to Get Started Backcountry Snowboarding (Or Skiing!)

 The first time I toured at Mount Rainier I got above Paradise, excited to take my run down, then realized the night before I had incorrectly adjusted my binding mounts and not tested them!
 I wasn’t able to get my snowboard into ride mode and since I didn’t have a tool with me to make the adjustment, I was stuck awkwardly skiing down on my skins.
 It was a huge bummer, but luckily I wasn’t that far from the parking lot.
-Check your gear!
+I learned my lesson on that one.

 Who to go with.

 Whether you’re new or experienced, pick a competent partner.
 If you’re a veteran, you shouldn’t take any newbie into the backcountry unless they have the proper safety gear and training.
 If you’re the newbie, you shouldn’t be going out without safety gear no matter who your partners are.

-Although I’m a huge fan of solo hiking and backpacking, I strongly believe the backcountry is nowhere to be without a partner.
-I know many who do solo backcountry outings and I don’t judge anyone for making decisions about their own acceptable level of risk, but not having a partner in the backcountry is extremely risky business.
+I’m a huge fan of solo hiking and backpacking, but I don’t go it alone on backcountry slopes.
+I know many who do solo snow outings and I don’t judge anyone for making decisions about their own acceptable level of risk, but not having a partner in the backcountry is extremely risky business.
 All you have to do is read a handful of NWAC accident reports to understand that without a partner, you’ve eliminated any safety net should something go wrong.